John Parker Lead Pastor

 Long-time Summit partner Jim Keller is a published author, popular speaker, and the founder of Charis Counseling Center.
 A graduate of the University of Toledo, Jim received his Master of Education degree in marriage and family therapy at Springfield College in Springfield, Massachusetts.
 He’s a former Campus Crusade for Christ staff member and spent more than 25 years in campus ministry in Minnesota, Massachusetts, and Florida.

-As the first member of Summit’s Teaching Team, Jim’s most noted responsibility is delivering the message to the congregation through various sermon series during the year.
+As the first member of Summit’s Teaching Team, Jim’s most noted responsibility is delivering the message to the congregation through various sermon series during the year, a role he shares with Zach Van Dyke.
 Spiritual and mental preparation for each message begins a week in advance and culminates with his fifth service on Sunday evening—this in addition to managing his counseling practice and squeezing in a tennis game or two to stay healthy.

 Jim and his wonderful wife, Renee (who reviews his sermons every week), have two children, Beth and Chris, and four grandchildren they adore (and maybe spoil a little).